GOEBEL Blind Rivets

 • the mandrel head is held captive within rivet body (mechanical mandrel locking)

-• watertight with suitalbe drill hole preparation
+• watertight with suitable drill hole preparation

 • high clamping capacity